spiffe/spiffe/standards/SPIFFE_Broker_API.md

     string hint = 3;
 }

-// The JWTBundlesRequest message conveys parameters for requesting JWT bundles. message JWTBundlesRequest {
+// The SubscribeToJWTBundlesRequest message conveys parameters for requesting JWT bundles. message SubscribeToJWTBundlesRequest {
     // Required.
 One or more references identifying the workload.
 All references
     // MUST resolve to the same workload. repeated WorkloadReference references = 1;
 }

-// The JWTBundlesResponse conveys JWT bundles. message JWTBundlesResponse {
+// The SubscribeToJWTBundlesResponse message conveys JWT bundles. message SubscribeToJWTBundlesResponse {
     // Required.
 JWK encoded JWT bundles, keyed by the SPIFFE ID of the trust
     // domain.
     map<string, bytes> bundles = 1;